 Fiscal Targets.
 A Guide to Forecasters?

 Should rational agents take into consideration government policy announcements?
 A skilled agent (an econometrician) could set up a model to combine the following two pieces of information in order to anticipate the future course of fiscal policy in real-time: (i) the ex-ante path of policy as published/announced by the government; (ii) incoming, observed data on the actual degree of implementation of ongoing plans.
-We formulate and estimate empirical models for a number of EU countries (Germany, France, Italy, and Spain) to show that government (consumption) targets convey useful information about ex-post policy developments when policy changes significantly (even if past credibility is low) and when there is limited information about the implementation of plans (e.g. at the beginning of a fiscal year).
-In addition, our models are instrumental to unveil the current course of policy in real-time.
-Our approach complements a well-established branch of the literature that finds politically-motivated biases in policy targets.
+We formulate and estimate empirical models for a number of EU countries (Germany, France, Italy and Spain) to show that government (consumption) targets convey useful information about ex-post policy developments when policy changes significantly (even if past credibility is low) and when there is limited information about the implementation of plans (e.g. at the beginning of a fiscal year).
+In addition, our models are instrumental in unveiling the current course of policy in real time.
+Our approach complements a well-established branch of the literature that finds politically motivated biases in policy targets.

 Suggested Citation: Suggested Citation